mawds/r-programming-intro/_episodes/02-func-R.md

 co2small[["co2PPm"]] <- cleanfield(co2small[["co2Ppm"]])
 ```

-The second line of code will produce a *new* column, `co2PPm`, rather than replacing the exiting data.
+The second line of code will produce a *new* column, `co2PPm`, rather than replacing the existing data.

 Let's write another function that will take a tibble, and a vector of variables we wish to apply
 the `cleanfield()` function to.